IsaacSchemm/Pandacap/README.md

 * Your atproto handle, if any
 * Links to your attached accounts
 * Links to users and feeds you follow
-* Up to 8 of your **image posts**
+* Up to 8 of your **image posts** (from the past three months)
-* Up to 12 image posts from your **favorites**
+* Up to 12 image posts from your **favorites** (from the past week)
-* Up to 5 of your **text posts**
+* Up to 5 of your **text posts** (from the past month)
+* Up to 5 of your **links** (from the past month)

 Features:

-* Create **image posts** and **text posts**, which are available on the site, via RSS/Atom, and via ActivityPub
+* Create **image posts**, **text posts**, and **links**, which are available on the site, via RSS/Atom, and via ActivityPub
 * Crosspost your image posts and text posts to attached DeviantArt, Fur Affinity, or Weasyl accounts
+* Follow other users and feeds via RSS/Atom, ActivityPub, or atproto
-* View posts from users or feeds you follow in the **inbox**, split among **image posts**, **text posts**, **shares**, and **podcasts**, and grouped by author
+* View posts from users or feeds you follow in the **inbox**
+    * The inbox is split into **image posts**, **text posts**, **shares**, and **podcasts**
+    * Up to 100 posts are shown on one page, and posts within the same page are grouped by author
+    * Checkboxes are used to remove posts you've read from the inbox
     * Non-ActivityPub posts are periodically imported (~3 times per day)
 * View **notifications** from activity on your posts or from your attached accounts
-* Manually add posts to your **favorites** or automatically import them from attached accounts
+* Add posts to your **favorites**
+    * ActivityPub and Bluesky posts can be added manually
+    * Favorites from DeviantArt, Fur Affinity, and Weasyl are imported automatically

 Some of the things Pandacap does **not** do:

 * Act as an OAuth server.
+* Act as an atproto PDS.
-* Act as, or allow the user to directly post to, an atproto PDS.
+* Allow the user to post directly to an atproto PDS (Bridgy Fed can be used instead).
 * Host more than one user account.
 * Host any public-facing content that is not intentionally placed there by the user.
-* Create posts with more than one attached image.
-* Attach images to replies.
 * Let you "repost" / "boost" someone else's post.

 ## Techincal Information

-Pandacap is a single-user application.
+Pandacap is designed to run on Microsoft Azure, using high-level resources like Azure App Service and Cosmos DB.
+This version is not designed to run on a VPS or a local machine.

-To log in, the instance owner must use a Microsoft account that they have explicitly allowed in the associated Entra ID app registration.
+To log in for the first time, the instance owner must use a Microsoft account that they have explicitly allowed in the associated Entra ID app registration.

-> **Any authenticated user can access the same data**.
+**Any authenticated user can access the same data**.
-> This means authorization is the sole reponsibility of your Entra ID registration, so only one user account should be allowed access.
+This means authorization is the sole reponsibility of your Entra ID registration, so only one user account should be allowed access.

 Supported protocols and platforms: